 We are currently emailing all coverage documents and permit related information to the permittee on file.

-If you have any questions, our preference is to contact us via the email addresses below.
+If you have any questions, contact us at the email addresses below.

 Stormwater can pick up pollution from factories and businesses.
 Those contaminants are carried into waterways and harm fish and other aquatic life.
 The Industrial Stormwater General Permit (ISGP) helps industrial facilities comply with federal regulations that reduce pollution.
 We require most industrial sites in Washington to monitor, measure, and reduce stormwater pollution leaving their site.

 Join our email listserv to receive updates about this permit.